dda-derek-wendell/Documentation/_entries/1500_upgrade_1_3.md

 4. Click on Object Settings
 5. Select Dodge_Accounts_Leads and click **Edit**
 6. Click Edit Access box next to the field **Source**
-7. Click **Save**
+7. Click **Save**<br>
-•	Repeat Steps 1 – 7 for the following Dodge Link Custom Objects
+•	Repeat Steps 1 – 7 for the following Dodge Link Custom Objects<br>
 •	Dodge_Contact
 •	Dodge_Account_Lead
 •	Dodge_Contact_Lead
-•	When complete contact Dodge Customer care to the new field Source can be enabled
+•	When complete contact Dodge Customer care to the new field Source can be activated
 •	Dodge will notify you when complete so you can continue with the Process Builder steps